happypeter/githome/wiki.md

     - fittings: 110m a wye and 45degree
   - NO.4 Outdoor 90 degree turn and cleanout place.
     - Fittings: a 110 cleanout, a wye and a 45degree
-  - NO.5 vent on the wall, also for exhaust fan, end of main plumping vent.
+  - NO.5 vent on the wall, also for exhaust fan, end of main plumbing vent.
     - Fittings: a 50mm vent mesh screen, 4 way Tee.
   - NO.6 P connects to 75mm secondary main drain line.
 Note: secondary main drain line is behind dry wall.
 That’s means the end of P can go perfectly vertically to reach the secondary main drain.
     - fittings:  75mm a san tees, a 45degree+wye.